chimechallenge/chime-utils/README.md

 ### 🐢 Single Dataset Scripts

-We also provide scripts for obtaining each core dataset independently if needed.
+We provide scripts for obtaining each core dataset independently if needed. <br>
+Command basic usage: `chime-utils dgen <DATASET> <DOWNLOAD_DIR> <OUTPUT_DIR> --download` <br>

 - CHiME-6
-   -  `chime-utils dgen chime6 /path/to/chime6 ./chime8_dasr/chime6 --part train,dev`
-   - It can also be downloaded automatically to `./download/chime6` using:
    - `chime-utils dgen chime6 ./download/chime6 ./chime8_dasr/chime6 --part train,dev --download`
+     - If it is already in storage in `/path/to/chime6_root` instead you can use:
+       - `chime-utils dgen chime6 /path/to/chime6_root ./chime8_dasr/chime6 --part train,dev`
 - DiPCo
-    -  `chime-utils dgen dipco /path/to/dipco ./chime8_dasr/dipco --part dev`
+   - `chime-utils dgen dipco ./download/dipco ./chime8_dasr/dipco --part train,dev --download`
-    - It can also be downloaded automatically to `./download/dipco` using:
+     - If it is already in storage in `/path/to/dipco` instead you can use:
-      - `chime-utils dgen dipco ./download/dipco ./chime8_dasr/dipco --part dev --download`
+       - `chime-utils dgen dipco /path/to/dipco ./chime8_dasr/dipco --part train,dev`
 - Mixer 6 Speech
-    - `chime-utils dgen mixer6 /path/to/mixer6 ./chime8_dasr/mixer6 --part train_call,train_intv,dev`
+    - `chime-utils dgen mixer6 /path/to/mixer6_root ./chime8_dasr/mixer6 --part train_call,train_intv,train,dev`
+      - It must be obtained via [see Data page](https://www.chimechallenge.org/current/task1/data) and extracted manually.
 - NOTSOFAR1
-  - `chime-utils dgen notsofar1 /path/to/notsofar1 ./chime8_dasr/notsofar1 --part dev`
+   - `chime-utils dgen notsofar1 ./download/notsofar1 ./chime8_dasr/notsofar1 --part train,dev --download`
-  - It can also be downloaded automatically to `./download/notsofar1` using:
+     - If it is already in storage in `/path/to/notsofar1` instead you can use:
-      - `chime-utils dgen notsofar1 ./download/notsofar1 ./chime8_dasr/notsofar1 --part dev --download`
+       - `chime-utils dgen notsofar1 /path/to/notsofar1 ./chime8_dasr/notsofar1 --part train,dev`

 ## Data preparation

 ### 🚀 NVIDIA NeMo Official Baseline